 - aastex, amsbsy, amsfonts, amsmath, amssymb, amsxtra, begin, cal, cyr, declaremathsize, declaretextfont, document, document class, empty, encodingdefault, end, fontenc, landscape, mayhem, mathrsfs, math strut, newcommand, normalfont, pagestyle, pifont, portland, renewcommand, rmdefault, selectfont, sfdefault, stmaryrd, textcomp, textcyr, usepackage, wmcyr, wncyss, xspace, documentclass, declaretextfontcommand, wncyr, declaremathsizes, mathrm, vert, mathstrut, hat, mathbf, thinspace, ldots, neg, bbb, ebc, cdot, boldsymbol, vec, langle, rangle, leq, infty, mathsf, vdash, boldmath, boldsymbol, cwmi, forall, mathrel, mbox, prfm, neq, anid

-Also note that ‘anid’ is not a LaTeX term, but it was worthwhile to exclude it here.
-Something about how the text recognition software JSTOR uses interacted with 19th and early 20th century articles meant that several words, especially ‘and’, got coded as ‘anid’.
+Also note that anid is not a LaTeX term, but it was worthwhile to exclude it here.
+Something about how the text recognition software JSTOR uses interacted with nineteenth- and early twentieth-century articles meant that several words, especially ‘and’, got coded as ‘anid’.
 But this was the OCR verison of a typo, and best deleted.
-(There were a few more of these that were not in the 5000 most common words that on reflection I wish I’d cut too.
+(There were a few more of these that were not in the five thousand most common words that on reflection I wish I’d cut too.
 But I don’t think they make a huge difference to the analysis given how rare they are.)

-Somewhat relunctantly, I deleted a bunch of spellings out of Greek letters for the same reason; they were mostly from LaTeX code.
-This meant deleting the following words.
+Somewhat reluctantly, I deleted a bunch of spellings out of Greek letters for the same reason; they were mostly from LaTeX code.
+This meant deleting the following words:

 - alpha, beta, gamma, delta, omega, theta, lambda, rho, psi, phi, sigma